 - a.
 Program services are provided for the number of hours and days per week proposed in original approved application. - b.
-Student services are provided for the number of days as proposed in the application funding formula. - c.
+Student services are provided for the number of days and to the projected number of regular student attendees as proposed in the application funding formula. - c.
 Classes/Services provided support academic objectives for students. - d.
 Classes/Services provided support youth development objectives for students. - e.
-Services are provided to the projected number of regular student attendees. - f.
 Services are being provided for the target population identified in the application.

-2. Family Engagement
+2. Direct Family Services